NeutraleNull/ArmaScheduler/README.md

 ### Tech

-you will need an .NetFramework 4.6 or newer installed on your server to run this software.
-It could be made ready for .NetCore but i leave this up to you fellow readers.
+ArmaScheduler now runs Hangfire as it's CRON background scheduler.
+It uses an in memory database to avoid the need of a real SQL database because each job will be read on application start

 ### Installation

-Dillinger requires [.Net Framework v.4.6.1](https://dotnet.microsoft.com/download/thank-you/net462) or higher to run.
+ArmaScheduler will require [.Net Framework v.4.6.1](https://dotnet.microsoft.com/download/thank-you/net462) or higher to run.

 ### Build

 Just load the project in visual studio 2017 or higher and build it yourself!
+The build binary will contain all of it's needed .dll files.
+No need to copy them all.
+Just copy the .exe to your desired place.

 License
 ----